Adaptive Euler methods for stochastic systems with non-globally Lipschitz coefficients: Introduction

-where $\bar Y_N$ is value of the numerical scheme at time $T$, and $\|\cdot\|$ is the $l^2$ norm.
+where $\widetilde Y_N$ is value of the numerical scheme at time $T$, and $\|\cdot\|$ is the $l^2$ norm.
 The reduction in the order of strong convergence in our main result (when compared to that in \cite{KeLo2016}) is a direct consequence of the loss of global Lipschitz continuity in the diffusion coefficient.
-If we reimpose global Lipschitz continuity on the diffusion, we recover a strong convergence order of $1/2$, and if we decompose the drift of Equation \cref{eq:SDE} so that $A=0$, we recover the main result of \cite{KeLo2016}: see \Cref{rem:noStrongMom} for more details of this.
+If we reimpose global Lipschitz continuity on the diffusion, we recover a strong convergence order of $1/2$, and if we decompose the drift of \eqref{eq:SDE} so that $A=0$, we recover the main result of \cite{KeLo2016}: see Remark \ref{rem:noStrongMom} for more details of this.

-The nature of the monotone condition is such that a timestepping scheme which is admissible, and can therefore successfully control the drift response, will also be sufficient to control the diffusion response.
+The nature of the monotone condition is such that a timestepping scheme which is admissible, and which can therefore successfully control the drift response, will also be sufficient to control the diffusion response.
 It is well documented that the structure of the drift function (both linear and nonlinear) under discretisation may have local dynamics that render the stability of equilibria vulnerable to the effects of perturbation, either stochastic or numerical \cite{AKMR,BK2012,HMS2002,HT1993,HJ2011}.

-We control potential instabilities via the semi-implicitness of the method where they arise from a linear operator $A$, and apply the adaptive strategy where they arise from the nonlinear structure.
+Our method handles stiffness leading to potential instability in the discretisation in two distinct ways.
+Where there is a classic (deterministic) stiff linear system we are able to treat this term implicitly without sacrificing numerical efficiency.
+Adaptive timestepping then treats nonlinear stability under stochastic perturbation.
+Thus, we deal with each source of potential instability separately, as would a stochastic IMEX-type method.
+The use of an implicit approach to deal with the linear part of the drift avoids any consideration of potential interactions between it and the diffusion or between it and the nonlinear part of the drift.
+Note that the decomposition of the drift into the form $AX(t)+f(X(t))$ is determined by the modeller, and when $A=0$ the convergence analysis in this article applies equally to a fully explicit method if desired.